mjbradvica/MediatorBuddy/README.md

 }
 ```

-Use in your code where needed...
+Use in your code where needed:

 ```csharp
 public class MyHandler : IEnvelopeHandler<MyRequest, MyResponse>